siegerts/xiegerts.com/content/about.md

 ### Products that I've built

+- Exercise Chrome Extension - A Chrome extension to learn new [fitness exercises](https://chrome.google.com/webstore/detail/exercise/idhbppehmegfahmlnhajakjplaonfkdk) every time you open a new browser tab.
+A simple way to learn about workouts and stay fit.
+Each exercise also has a suggested modified version that can be done if you don't have access to a gym.
+Also, Each day a new daily exercise is posted.
+When I wrote this, it was a [rear delt exercise](https://www.exercises.so/daily).

-- [Best Reminder App](https://www.bestreminderapp.com) - A Chrome extension that makes it easy to create reminder notifications for tab URLs and notes.
-You can schedule reminder notifications for later or create custom intervals for days of the week or time increments, like every `23 minutes` or `every Wednesday, Friday`.
+- Best Reminder App - A Chrome extension that makes it easy to create [reminder notifications](https://www.bestreminderapp.com) for tab URLs and notes in your browser.
+Tailor your alerts with custom intervals — whether it’s every '23 minutes' or on recurring weekdays like 'every Wednesday, Friday.'
+Give it a try and [schedule your reminders](https://chrome.google.com/webstore/detail/best-reminder-app/dnpkpjllkijgiiedcbjjkccmhcgoebbf)!

-- [dossi.dev](https://www.dossi.dev) - A browser extension and web app to keep track of your own private GitHub notes.
+- dossi.dev - A browser extension and web app to keep track of your own [private GitHub notes](https://www.dossi.dev).

 - [lowercase.app](https://www.lowercase.app) - a simple way to take and share notes.

-- [LineupGen](https://www.lineupgen.com) - The quickest way to generate unique Daily Fantasy Sports lineups, with one simple spreadsheet formula or API call.
+- LineupGen - (currently rebuilding) The quickest way to generate unique Daily Fantasy Sports lineups injected with AI, with one API call.

 - [Fullstack Digest](https://www.fullstackdigest.com/) - A weekly email digest of fullstack development news and articles.